Glubs9/Job-Oriented-Concurrency/README.md

 # Job-Oriented-Concurrency
 A python library for concurrency based on jobs and dependencies between them.

+# Note
+This might already exist as something like a Job Scheduler but I'm not sure.
+This was made more for fun than for anything else.

+# To-Do
+Fix wording in this document
+Add description of Job-Oriented-Concurrency
+Add comments to the code
+Publish to PyPi

 # How to use
 To use the library/framework you first have to initalize an object of the type JocTree.
 To add a job/function to the tree use the method [JocTree].add_func([function])